mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard_using_Power-BI/README.md

 ### **Key Insights**

-* City Hotels receive a higher number of bookings compared to Resort Hotels
+* City Hotels receives a higher number of bookings compared to Resort Hotels
 * A large portion of bookings comes through **Online Travel Agents (OTA)**
 * The overall cancellation rate is relatively high and impacts revenue
 * Most bookings are made for **short stays (1–3 nights)**